pancsta/asyncmachine-go/FAQ.md

 ## Is asyncmachine single-threaded?

 The queue executes on the thread which caused the mutation, until fully drained.
-The handlers execute serially in separate goroutines each.
-Each handler usually forks another goroutine to unblock the next handler.
-The amount of active goroutines can be limited with `amhelp.Pool` (`errgroup`) per a state, machine, or both.
+The handlers execute serially in a dedicated goroutine (per machine).
+Each handler often forks a background goroutine to unblock the next handler.
+The amount of active goroutines can be limited with `Machine.PoolFork` per-state, machine, or both.
 It's a form of structured concurrency.

 ## What are the downsides?